Educating the Mind & the Heart

 The Nature of Truth

 The ultimate philosophical question is “What is truth?”
 The response to this question from a Christian perspective is that truth is found in the Person of Jesus Christ.
 He is truth.
-John 14.6 Jesus states that “I am the way, the truth, and the life: no man cometh unto the Father but by me.”
+John 14:6 Jesus states that “I am the way, the truth, and the life: no man cometh unto the Father but by me.”
 The truths of the moral realm are an expression of His divine attributes.
 Because Christ is eternal, so is His truth.
-The Lord states that “…my words shall not pass away” (Matthew 24.35).
-Psalms 100:5 further states the God’s truth “endureth to all generations.”
+The Lord states that “…my words shall not pass away” (Matthew 24:35).
+Psalms 100:5 further states that God’s truth “endureth to all generations.”
 God will keep His truth forever as it is stated in Psalms 30:12—it, truth, “shall endure forever.”

 A Christian philosophy of education suggests the belief that eternality is an attribute of truth.
 The immutability of truth and the person of Christ remains the same.
 Truth cannot change with time or with circumstances.
-Hebrews 13.8 states “Jesus Christ the same yesterday, today, and forever."
-The Bible further speaks of truth being settled forever—Psalms 119.89 “Forever, O Lord, thy word is settled in heaven.”
-Not only is truth settled, it is also substantiated in that it has met the test of time.
-(Psalm 12.6) Truth must also be sufficient to meet every need.
+Hebrews 13:8 states “Jesus Christ the same yesterday, today, and forever."
+The Bible further speaks of truth being settled forever—Psalms 119:89 “Forever, O Lord, thy word is settled in heaven.”
+Not only is truth settled, it is also substantiated in that it has met the test of time (Psalm 12:6).
+Truth must also be sufficient to meet every need.
 Thus the truth of God is sufficient to meet every need.

 Truth, to be classified as truth means that it is unified and indivisible.
-Truth also must be Christ centered.
-If truth is unified and indivisible, then Christ centered truth implies that a unified body of truth comes from Jesus Christ.
+Truth also must be Christ-centered.
+If truth is unified and indivisible, then Christ-centered truth implies that a unified body of truth comes from Jesus Christ.
 All that scripture records are promises and commands of God which is a presentation of Christ’s mission and death, furthering God’s plan and purpose, the redemption of man.

 The Nature of Man